 icon

-by Ryan Shaffer April 15, 2021 4 min read
+by Ryan Shaffer April 15, 2021 5 min read

 Japanese Kitchen knives

-If you have just started down the path of finding a new, high quality kitchen knife, we would like to introduce you to the niche of Japanese Kitchen knives.
-From ancient Japan to current day Japan, knife and sword making are held in high regard and honor.
-The attention to detail and the high standards of workmanship put into crafting Japanese knives isfelt even while doing the more mundane tasks found in your kitchen.
+If you have just started down the path of finding a new, high-quality kitchen knife, we would like to introduce you to the niche of Japanese Kitchen knives.
+From ancient Japan to current-day Japan, knife and sword-making are held in high regard and honor.

-Companies like Hasu-Seizo are dedicated to bringing these handcrafted Japanese blades to everyone for use in their kitchen.
-If you don't already have your own Japanese kitchen knives, then the odds are good that you are wading into unfamiliar territory.
-Let's break down and explore two of the most popular Japanese kitchen blades, the Gyuto and Santoku knife.
+Companies like Hasu-Seizo bring these handcrafted Japanese blades to everyone for use in their kitchen.
+If you don't already have your Japanese kitchen knives, then the odds are good that you're entering unfamiliar territory.
+Choosing between a Gyuto or Santoku knife might feel overwhelming at first, especially if you’re just beginning to explore Japanese kitchen knives.

+Let's break down and explore two of the most popular Japanese kitchen blades, the Gyuto and Santoku knives.
 Today, we want to highlight two of the most common Japanese kitchen knives while exploring their similarities, advantages, and core differences.

 What is a Santoku Knife?